MixBooze

 Ingredient Measurement Pro Tip

-Simple Syrup (1:1) 0.5 oz Demerara sugar for depth
+Simple Syrup (1:1) 0.5 oz Equal parts sugar and water, dissolved with love

 Ice Cubes As needed make you cool